CSE/ISE 312

 Scoring breakdown:

 • Class questions will be posted during lecture to reinforce core concepts, for a total of 25 points.
-(1 point each out of a total of 35 questions).
+(1 point for each correctly answered question out of a total of 35 questions).

 • There are eight homework assignments aimed at exploring ethical thinking.
 They are 5 points each, for a total of 40 points.